acasto/iptic-memex/README.md

 - `save full`: Save the full conversation including context
 - `save code`: Extract and save code blocks from the conversation
 - `run code`: Extract and run code blocks from the conversation
+- `run command`: Run a shell command and optionally capture the output
 - `load chat`: Load a previously saved chat session
 - `list chats`: Display a list of all saved chat sessions
 - `export chat`: Export the current chat in a specified format